owaspsamm/website/content/en/sponsorship/_index.md

 Join us in making the digital world safer.
 Your sponsorship of SAMM is not just a donation, it's a pledge to secure the future of software development.

+Our current sponsors are listed on the [Supporters](/supporters/) page.
+Sponsors at Bronze tier and above are also listed on the [Practitioners](/practitioners/) page.

 ## Sponsorship levels

 | | Platinum | Gold | Silver | Bronze | Community |